technofocus-pte/csppwrplattechdepth/Labguide/UseCase-2/UseCase 2 - Build a copilot for your customer’s webpage.md

 1. Navigate to the Power Apps Maker Portal at
     <https://make.powerapps.com> using your web browser.

-2. Ensure you're signed in with your tenant id and select the environment from the top-right corner.
+2. Ensure you're signed in with your admin tenant id and select the environment from the top-right corner.

     <img src="./media/image33.png"